-Deleted: where the attacker builds the posterior distribution of genotypes given the expression levels (Supplementary Note) Deleted: the linking accuracy, The attacker builds the posterior distribution of genotypes given expression levels from the joint distribution.
-Finally, she predicts each genotype by selecting the genotype with maximum a posteriori probability given gene expression level (Supplementary Note, Supplementary Fig. 4) and links the predicted genotypes to the individual whose genotypes match best.
-For several eQTL selections with changing correlation threshold, the linking accuracy is above 95% and gets close to 100% when auxiliary information is available (Fig. 5a).
+Using the three\step approach, we first evaluated the accuracy of linking using a genotype prediction model where the attacker knows exact joint distribution of genotypes and expression (Supplementary Note).
+Although not very realistic, this scenario is useful as a baseline reference for comparing linking accuracies.
+The attacker builds the posterior distribution of genotypes given expression levels from the joint distribution.
+Finally, she predicts each genotype by selecting the genotype with maximum a posteriori probability given gene expression data (Supplementary Note, Supplementary Fig. 4) and links the predicted genotypes to the individual whose genotypes match best.
+For several eQTL selections with changing correlation threshold, the linking accuracy is above 95% and approaches 100% when auxiliary information is available (Fig. 5a).